Tierion/boltbox/simnet/README.md

 The purpose of this script is to allow developers to quickly and easily bootstrap a simnet testing environment for working with lnd.

-Everything is run in their own docker containers.
+Everything is run in its own docker container.
 This allows you to run a portable, isolated, and easily reproducible testing environment.